 Option 1 Students complete the MSN core and concentration courses in 21 months, taking two courses per semester, including two courses in the summer semester.
 Students are part of a cohort, taking all courses with the same group of students throughout the program.

-Option 2 Students complete the MSN core and concentration courses in 45 months, taking one course per semester, including one course in each of the first and second summer semesters.
+Option 2 Students complete the MSN core and concentration courses in 45 months, taking one course per semester, including one course in the first and second summer semesters.

 How many courses and credits are in the FSU MSN?

-The MSN curriculum consists of 10 four-credit courses for a total of 40 credits.
+The MSN curriculum consists of 10 four-credit courses for 40 credits.
 All students take the six core courses and four specialty courses in either leadership or education.
 You can find out more about the courses on the MSN website.

 How often will I have classes?